 FreshWater Watch helps to organise two seasonal events in the UK, covering the Thames and Bristol Avon catchment areas.
-These "Water Blitzes" are open to the public with the aim to gather as much data as possible over 24-48 hours.
-An event was also held in Sweden this year.
+These "Water Blitzes" are open to the public with the aim to gather as much data as possible over a short period of time.
+Blitz events have also been held in Sweden and Italy.
 See below for more information.

 What is a Blitz?